-Further information on FIH operations and performance can be found at www.fih.dk and www.fih.com.
+Further information on the transaction can be found in announcement from the CBI.
+Further information on FIH operations and performance can be found at www.fih.com.

 Kaupthing Mortgage Institutional Investor Fund ("KMIIF") is an operational subsidiary 100% owned by the Bank.
 The fund was established in 2006 when KMIIF acquired a large part of Kaupthing's mortgage portfolio financed via subordinated loan and an equity contribution by Kaupthing.
 Kaupthing issued covered bonds which are guaranteed by KMIIF.
 Purpose of the covered bonds was to fund Kaupthing's mortgage portfolio.
 The terms and conditions of the covered bonds reflect the terms and conditions of the underlying mortgages.
 Covered bonds are indexed linked, ISK denominated with two maturities, 25-year and 40-year (originally) - most in the 40-year maturity class (now WAL 32.5-year).
 The fund is performing and services all outstanding debt.
 The underlying mortgages are serviced by Arion Bank and the covered bonds are serviced by Stefnir, a subsidiary of Arion Bank.
 All board members are appointed by Stefnir and are independent from the Bank.